coryjquirk/capstone-frontend/README.md

 # Farm Site

 ## Usage
-Open one of the HTML pages in your browser.
+Download the repository and open one of the HTML pages in your browser.
+OR
+Visit the [deployed site](https://tomato-farm.netlify.app/landing) on Netlify.

 ## Pages
 There are three pages.